• « Return to page

 • To review, adopt and monitor all additional financial policies, including a charging and remissions policy.

-• To establish and maintain a three year financial plan, taking into the account priorities of the School/Academy Improvement Plan, roll projection and signals from central government and (if applicable) the LA regarding future years’ budgets, within the constraints of available information.
+• To establish and maintain a five year financial plan, taking into the account priorities of the School Improvement Plan, roll projection and signals from central government regarding future years’ budgets, within the constraints of available information.

-• To draft and propose to the governing body for adoption an annual school budget taking into account the priorities of the School/Academy Improvement Plan.
+• To draft and propose to the governing body for adoption an annual school budget taking into account the priorities of the School Improvement Plan.

 • To make decisions in respect of service level agreements.